techidaily/site-extra-lessons/source/_posts/the-timeless-trove-of-freely-shared-works.md

 ![wikimedia commons](https://images.wondershare.com/filmora/article-images/2022/09/public-domain-art-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MmTJlcwgyrQ?si=x3hba82M0tT57fj7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Wikimedia Commons is arguably the largest public domain image library available.
 It hosts over 86 million creative assets from global contributors.
 In addition, the interface is available in multiple languages, making it accessible to everyone.
 However, some consider it challenging to use, given the large database.
 However, the developers offer you recommendations through designated tabs like Valued Images and Featured Pictures.
 Although most of the content is free to use, you will find images that require you to acknowledge the contributor before using them.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RAnyQ0uj9Yg?si=Es4_ulcdM_-LuDcq&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 The New York Public Library Digital Collections